Batene/Bamanankan/README.md

 Containing Folders
 ==================

-!Note: Taggers are supposed to train on Daba HTML files (Bambara Reference Corpus).
+!Note: Corpusreader htmlreader.py is supposed to read files in Daba HTML format (Bambara Reference Corpus).

 Corpus
-- Should contain corpus files in Daba HTML format
+- Folder which has to contain the corpus files

 Models
 - folder empty, but will be used to store models to when CRFTaggers is trained